 I started as a parent governor when both my sons attended school, they have now moved to Benton Park and I have stayed on as a Governor because I enjoy helping and being part of the school.
 Recently I have taken on the role as Chair.

 My name is Martin Allen and I have been a teacher at Rawdon Littlemoor since 1995.
 I’m currently the Deputy Headteacher.
 My other roles include SENCO and Child Protection.
 I believe in education as a right for all and that all should have an equal right to a good education.
 All schools should strive to achieve this.
 My other passions currently are gardening and cycling which I feel allow me to relieve the stresses of the job.

-I became a governor over 10 years ago during which time both of my children attended Rawdon Littlemoor.
+I became a governor at Rawdon Littlemoor over 10 years ago, first as a Parent Governor and then Co-Opted.
 Throughout the years the school has gone through many changes.
-I am proud to say that I have played an active part in the recruitment of many of the school’s wonderful teachers and most recently our Headteacher, Mrs. Beardwell.
+I am proud to say that I have played an active part in the recruitment of many of the school’s wonderful teachers and our Headteacher, Mrs. Beardwell.
 I am a committed Governor who regularly attends Full Governor meetings where issues arise and decisions are made.
 I am the Vice Chair, the Training and Early Years Governor.

-My belief is that all children should be given the best start in life, receiving an excellent education, facilities and support and I am proud to be part of the Governing Body at Rawdon Littlemoor who strive to achieve this.
+My belief is that all children should be given the best start in life, receiving an excellent education, facilities and support and I am pleased to be part of the Governing Body at Rawdon Littlemoor who strive to achieve this.